Orthonotone

 Deploying This Branch

 When publishing via GitHub Pages, select the repository root as the source.
 All assets are self-contained and use relative paths, so the build will work without additional bundling.
-The interactive prototype lives in polychoral-instrument-mvp.html, and this document becomes the default entry point on Pages.
+The prototype lives in othonoquarturnica.html; this landing page loads first and links to the latest playable build.

-Launch the Othonoquarturnica Prototype Opens the latest playable build in this repository.
+Launch the Othonoquarturnica Prototype Opens the live instrument build in this repository.